Hugh MacDonald (vicar apostolic of the Highland District): The Forty-Five

 (An bratach bhàn), the Jacobite Standard of the 1745 Uprising.

-Upon learning that Prince Charles Edward Stuart had arrived from France and landed at Loch nan Uamh on 25 July 1745, Bishop MacDonald asked his kinsman, MacDonald of Morar, how many French Royal Army troops and military advisers had arrived with the Prince and panicked when he was told merely the Seven Men of Moidart and almost no military supplies or money.
+Upon learning that Prince Charles Edward Stuart had arrived from France and landed at Loch nan Uamh on 25 July 1745, Bishop MacDonald asked his kinsman, MacDonald of Morar, how many French Royal Army troops and military advisers had arrived with the prince and panicked when he was told merely the Seven Men of Moidart and almost no military supplies or money.
 As a result, Bishop MacDonald argued in vain against beginning the Jacobite Rising of 1745.

-When it became clear that his pleading was in vain, the Bishop reluctantly assigned several priests of his District, including Alexander Cameron and Colin Campbell of Lochnell, to the Jacobite Army as military chaplains, and blessed (an bratach bhàn), the Jacobite standard raised at Glenfinnan.
+When it became clear that his pleading was in vain, the bishop reluctantly assigned several priests of his District, including Alexander Cameron and Colin Campbell of Lochnell, to the Jacobite Army as military chaplains, and blessed (an bratach bhàn), the Jacobite standard raised at Glenfinnan.

 According to historian Maggie Craig, the 1745 rising was and often still is inaccurately, "presented as a Protestant-Catholic struggle" and it is just as often alleged that a Stuart restoration would have meant the forced conversion of all the British people to Roman Catholicism without distinction.
-In reality, according to his biographer, however, Bishop MacDonald was under strict orders from the Congregation for Propaganda at the Holy See, "not to become involved in domestic politics, and as such should not have been near Glenfinnan."
+In reality, according to his biographer, however, MacDonald was under strict orders from the Congregation for Propaganda at the Holy See, "not to become involved in domestic politics, and as such should not have been near Glenfinnan."

-According to a later report by Bishop John Geddes, however, as an outlawed clergyman of an illegal and underground church denomination, it is understandable why Bishop Hugh MacDonald would have felt very hopeful about the House of Stuart government in exile's promises of Catholic Emancipation, freedom of religion, and civil rights to everyone outside the Established Churches of the realm.
+According to a later report by Bishop John Geddes, however, as a clergyman of an illegal church denomination, it is understandable why Hugh MacDonald would have felt very hopeful about the House of Stuart government in exile's promises of Catholic Emancipation, freedom of religion, and civil rights to everyone outside the Established Churches of the realm.
 It is equally understandable why the Scottish Catholic laity, who, "were discouraged and much exposed to oppression", would similarly, "wish for an event that was likely to release them, and put them again into the possession of the privileges of free-born citizens."

 Also according to Watts, the majority of those attending the unfurling of the standard were Episcopalians and Presbyterian Jacobites who felt just as hopeful about Jacobitism as Catholic Jacobites and who, according to Maggie Craig, were similarly, "in their attitudes to women, personal liberty, and religious freedom ... were light years ahead of their adversaries."
 They also knew the consequences they would face if they failed, but were willing to risk those consequences to fight for what they saw as a better future for their families and their country.
 What Protestant Jacobites thought, however, of having a Catholic bishop bless the standard rather than a clergyman of their own denominations is not recorded.
-It is very possible, according to the Bishop's biographer, that the sense of fighting for a common cause may have made Protestant Jacobites more accepting of a Catholic ceremony than would have been normal at the time.
+It is very possible, according to the bishop's biographer, that the sense of fighting for a common cause may have made Protestant Jacobites more accepting of a Catholic ceremony than would have been normal at the time.